Konamiman/Nextor/docs/Nextor 3.0 Getting Started Guide.md

 ## 9. Using the boot keys and the boot menu

 We have seen that if key "1" is kept pressed while the computer is booting, Nextor starts in MSX-DOS 1 mode.
-Now we'll see other useful keys that can be used to alter the way Nextor boots, as well as the new boot menu; see _[2.10.
+Now we'll see other useful keys that can be used to alter the way Nextor boots, as well as the boot menu; see _[2.10.
 Boot keys and the boot menu](Nextor%203.0%20User%20Manual.md#210-boot-keys-and-the-boot-menu)_ in the Nextor 3.0 User Manual for a full list of the available keys.

 a.
 Reset your computer while keeping the "3" key pressed.
 You will see that the computer boots in the BASIC prompt.

-***What has happened?*** When the "3" key is kept pressed at boot time, Nextor ignores any NEXTOR.SYS, MSXDOS.SYS and AUTOEXEC.BAS files present in the boot drive, and boots in the MSX-BASIC prompt.
+***What has happened?*** When the "3" key is kept pressed at boot time, Nextor ignores any `NEXTOR.SYS`, `MSXDOS.SYS` and `AUTOEXEC.BAS` files present in the boot drive, and boots in the MSX-BASIC prompt.

 b.
 Issue a `CALL SYSTEM` command.

 c.
 Copy the DRIVERS tool to drive A: with the following command: `COPY C:DRIVERS.COM A:`

 d.
 Execute the DRIVERS tool.
-You will see that the IDE controller has been assigned two drives at boot time, and the floppy disk controller has been assigned one:
+You will see that the IDE controller has been assigned two drives at boot time, and the floppy disk controller has been assigned another two:

 ![](img/gsg/DriversTwoDrives.png)

 e.
 Reset your computer while keeping the "5" key pressed.
 Once in the COMMAND2.COM prompt, execute the DRIVERS tool again.
-You will see that both the IDE controller and the floppy disk drive have been assigned only one drive each:
+You will see that now the IDE controller has got only one drive, but the floppy disk drive still has two:

 ![](img/gsg/DriversOneDrive.png)

 ***What has happened?*** When the "5" key is kept pressed at boot time, Nextor will assign one single drive to each Nextor driver, regardless of the number of attached devices and of how many partitions have the "active" flag set.
+Legacy MSX-DOS drivers are unaffected by this.

 f.
 Reset your computer while keeping the "SHIFT" key pressed.
 Once in the COMMAND2.COM prompt, execute the DRIVERS tool again.
 You will see that no drives have been assigned to the floppy disk drive: